Detailed guides to painful problems, treatments & moresitemap

 Get posts in your inbox:

-Weekly nuggets of pain science news and insight, usually 100-300 words, with the occasional longer post.
+A weekly nugget or two of pain science news and ideas for patients and pros, usually 400–1000 words.
 The blog is the “director’s commentary” on the core content of PainScience.com: a library of major articles and books about common painful problems and popular treatments.
 See the blog archives or updates for the whole site.

 “Dual-task” training combines a mental and physical challenge. 💪🏻 🧠 The usual idea is to improve coordination in patients recovering from injuries, stroke, etc, but a new study by Cruz-Montecinos et al. is about DTT for … elbow fracture rehab?
 Huh. 🤔

 It was just a teensy trial (n=18), with positive results: DTT worked somewhat better than conventional resistance training.
 They both seemed to help, but DTT delivered more strength and function and killed more pain.
 More specifically, it caused a reduction in kinesiophobia: fear of movement.
-It’s not surprising that exercise could to that.
+It’s not surprising that exercise could do that.
 But it is surprising that exercising while thinking harder would have that effect.

 It was not exactly a big difference, mind you, just barely statistically significant, and maybe not clinically significant either.
 I suspect this is one of those studies that’s just too underpowered to actually answer the question.
 Still, it’s intriguing.
 If DTT actually works a bit better, it’s worth having a think about why that would be.
 Speculation invited!